catseye/Robin/doc/Robin.md

 When in a Robin program proper, a symbol can be bound to a value, and in this context is it referred to as an _identifier_.
 However, if an attempt is made to evaluate a symbol which is not an identifier, an exception will be raised.

+    | this-symbol-is-not-bound
+    ? uncaught exception: (unbound-identifier this-symbol-is-not-bound)

-For a symbol to appear unevaluated in a Robin program, it must be an argument to a macro.
-For that reason, we can't show an example of a literal symbol without first defining a macro... but will go ahead and show the example, and will explain macros later.
+For a symbol to appear unevaluated in a Robin program, it must be introduced as a literal.
+However, there is no intrinsic way to do this, so in order to demonstrate it, we must use something we haven't covered yet: a macro.
+We'll just go ahead and show the example, and will explain macros later.

-    -> Tests for functionality "Execute core Robin Program"

-    | (define literal (macro (self args env) (head args)))
-    | (display (literal hello))
+    | ((macro (s a e) (head a)) hello)
     = hello

 A Robin implementation is not expected to be able to generate new symbols